IIT Bhilai Recruitment 2026: 47 Administrative & Technical Posts - Check Eligibility, Salary & Age Limit

 OR

-If you have B.Tech/B.E: Bachelor's in relevant engineering with 55% marks + 7 years work experience (including 3 years at senior pay level)
+If you have B.Tech/B.E in relevant engineering with 55% marks + 7 years work experience (including 3 years at senior pay level)

 The experience specifics: